vikraman/2DTypes/Pi/README.md

   - `Coxeter`: Definition and properties of Coxete relation and the rewriting system based on it.
   - `Equiv`: The main proof of equivalence between Pi and UFin.
   - `Examples`: Examples of reversible boolean circuits showing applications of the semantics.
-  - `Experiments`: Various experiments and earlier results.
+  - `Experiments`: Various experiments, alternative approaches and earlier results.
   - `FSMG`: Free symmetric monoidal groupoids.
   - `Lehmer`: Lehmer codes.
   - `Syntax`: Syntax of Pi and its variants.